 - General Albert Pike

-For all it's degeneracies, weirdness & problems, I still believe the Catholic Church (not the Jesuits) to have been a positive influence on the people of the world, as have the Protestants, Muslims, Jews or anywhere where a belief in a supreme power (God, not god) & an afterlife has proliferated, if nothing else, the Church quelled the violence for over 500yrs until the Mysteries had regrouped, mainly in the Middle East (Egypt especially) & re-entered Europe as an organised unit via the Balkans during the Dark Ages;
+For all it's degeneracies, weirdness & problems, I still believe the Catholic Church (not the Jesuits) to have been a positive influence on the people of the world, as have the Protestants, Muslims, Jews or anywhere else where a belief in a supreme power (God, not god) & an afterlife has proliferated.
+If nothing else, the Church quelled the violence for over 500yrs until the Mysteries had regrouped, mainly in the Middle East (Egypt especially) & re-entered Europe as an organised unit via the Balkans during the Dark Ages;

 Considering the forces it was up against & finally lost out to, at least temporally were tremendous, it's even a wonder the Church held out that long.
 It furthermore reinforces mine & many others belief that man does need to answer to a higher power other than himself, otherwise life becomes cheap in the eyes of those who wield power as evinced in communist/socialist states, even if it's to the mythological River Styx & I think we've made a decent fist of that argument & it's implications for some time now; 'Today we are beginning to realise, especially in communised countries, that the lack of religious instruction & intention may be considered a basic cause of the collapse of a vast, political structure.'
 (Manly Hall).
 For whatever reason, whether they felt betrayed, unfairly treated or it's because they're a bunch of insecure, genocidal psychopaths, the Mysteries are utterly intolerant of non-members, especially if they have anything to do with the Catholic Church.
 The Mysteries tell us that mans evolution stagnates under a theocracy, his beloved intellect cannot develop at the rate in which it was intended & this is probably true, however, twas ever in a master/servile direction their minds wished to remain, whilst palming all the less beneficent aspects of their tyranny off on the avaricious, war mongering scientist.